awsdocs/amazon-ecs-developer-guide/doc_source/create-network-load-balancer.md

 1. For **Target type**, choose whether to register your targets with an instance ID or an IP address\.
 **Important**
 If your service's task definition uses the `awsvpc` network mode \(which is required for the Fargate launch type\), you must choose `ip` as the target type, not `instance`\.
 This is because tasks that use the `awsvpc` network mode are associated with an elastic network interface, not an Amazon EC2 instance\.
+You cannot register instances by instance ID if they have the following instance types: C1, CC1, CC2, CG1, CG2, CR1, G1, G2, HI1, HS1, M1, M2, M3, and T1\.
+You can register instances of these types by IP address\.

 1. For **Health checks**, keep the default health check settings\.